Global Medical Cannabis Summit

 Help Not Harm

 Help Not Harm began as a campaign in the 2016 Irish General Elections calling on political parties to include drug decriminalisation under their manifesto.
 As a first principle the organisation recognises that the current approach to drugs is not working.
 Drug-related deaths are 47 per million per year in Ireland, three times the EU average.
 There should be a shift towards a public health led response to drugs such as in Portugal where the number of drug-related deaths is 3 post-decriminalisation in 2001.

 The campaign was financed by Paul Birch, founder of Bebo, and founded by Graham de Barra and Florian Scheibein in August 2015.
-It has featured in RTÉ Radio One, Today FM, thejournal.ie, Newstalk, Irish Independent and Evening Echo.
+It has featured in all major media outlets including RTÉ Radio One, Today FM, thejournal.ie, Newstalk, Irish Independent and Evening Echo.

 My responsibilities as founder included company creation, launch of the website, social media and supervising the brand creation.
 With the help of a major PR Agency, and former Producer of the Gay Byrne Late Late Show, I have acted as spokesperson to the campaign.
 In order to continuously expand our network, I connected multi-stakeholders within Government and the community to contribute towards common goals set out by the campaign and allow for better collaboration and exchange of resources.

 Students for Sensible Drug Policy Ireland